d-saikumar/Chatbot/README.md

 # Chatbot
 Creating chatbot based on the given textual data.

-Here I have taken Wikipedia contents of India.
+Here I have taken some data on Virat Kohli.

 You can modify the data in data.txt to get your queries addressed.